3bd-dev/wallet-service/README.md

 - **Advanced Testing**: Increase test coverage beyond the payment package, covering the wallet service and API layers as well.

-- **Data Security**: Add encryption and hashing to secure sensitive data, such as transaction amounts, in the database.
+- **Data Security**: Add encryption and hashing to secure sensitive data, such as transaction amounts and balances, in the database.

 - **External Queue System**: Replace the in-memory queue with a distributed message broker like RabbitMQ or Kafka for handling large-scale transactions.

+- **Enhanced Wallet Logic**: Implement additional wallet logic to maintain balance, available balance, reserved balance, and validation of requests against these parameters for improved accuracy in financial transactions.

 These improvements will enhance the system's scalability, observability, and security in the future.